madeeha-balouch/resume-fit-dual-approach/README.md

 Our approach integrates:

-Predictive Modeling: Using classifiers (e.g., Naive Bayes, Logistic Regression) on combined embeddings for classifying candidate fit levels (Good Fit, Potential Fit, No Fit).
+Predictive Modeling: Using classifiers (e.g., Naive Bayes, Logistic Regression, etc..) on combined embeddings for classifying candidate fit levels (Good Fit, Potential Fit, No Fit).

 Semantic Filtering: Using pretrained embedding models (Sentence-BERT, GloVe, Word2Vec) to generate dense vector representations of resumes and job descriptions.
 Cosine similarity is then computed between these vectors to assess their semantic alignment.